saladtopfive/OTWnatas-walkthrough/natas1/solution.md

 ```
 http://natas0.natas.labs.overthewire.org/

 		   |
 		   |
 		   V

 http://natas1.natas.labs.overthewire.org/
 ```

-the inspector tab will stay open, then just repeat instruction from natas0.
+The inspector tab will stay open, then just repeat instruction from natas0.

+Alternatively, you can use the shortcut for opening the web inspector:

+> ctrl+shift+c